doctor-ew/prd-to-prod/docs/PromptTemplates/01-PHASE-1-Foundation-Prompts.md

 ## Input Required

 Before using these prompts, you need:
-- ✅ **PRD.md** (Product Requirements Document) - provided by instructor during class
+- ✅ **PRD.md** (Product Requirements Document) - in FromProd folder. provided by instructor during class
+- run the /init command to initialize the AI coding assistant in the existing environment
+  - this generates a CLAUDE.MD file.
+    - Common development commands (e.g., build, lint, test, run single tests).
+    - High-level project architecture and structure (e.g., key files, modules, big-picture overview).
+    - Code style guidelines, usage notes, and other context-specific details to onboard future Claude sessions quickly.

+    - best practices
+      - Run /init the first time you use Claude Code in a project, or after major changes to refresh the context.
 ---

-## Prompt 1: Generate Technical Specification (CRAFT Framework)
+## Prompt 1: Generate Technical Specification (CRAFT Framework) (spec.md)

 ### Instructions for Students
-Copy this prompt and send it to Claude or Gemini, along with the PRD.md content:
+to generate spec.md from PRD.md, Copy this prompt and send it to Claude or Gemini, along with the PRD.md content:

 ```
 I need you to use the CRAFT framework to generate a detailed technical specification document for the Atlanta FIFA Navigator project.